Asian and Middle Eastern Studies

 The first few years of the course involve extensive language learning so you need to be comfortable with grammatical terminology, acquiring vocabulary quickly and, in the case of character-based Asian languages, have a good memory and visual sense.
 The third year of the programme is a Year Abroad, so we are also looking for people keen to explore and make the most of the opportunity to travel to China, Japan or the Middle East.
 Writing skills and the ability to analyse are also important.
 Once you have learned the basics of your language, you have the opportunity to delve into literature and read historical texts, and write essays that present your knowledge of the subject and your own views on it.

-No prior knowledge of the selected language(s) is assumed, and there are no specific admissions requirements.
-However, some prior experience of learning a foreign language and of writing essays that demand some measure of critical ability would be an advantage.
+No prior knowledge of the selected AMES language(s) is assumed, and there are no specific admissions requirements.
+However, prior experience of learning a foreign language to A level or equivalent and of writing essays that demand some measure of critical ability is an advantage.
+Students wishing to combine a Middle Eastern language with a European language must have studied their European language to A level.

 Interviews, Written Work and Assessment